pwr-Solaar/Solaar/docs/installation.md

 that other users or even the system depend on.
 If you want to install solaar to /usr/local run `sudo bash -c 'umask 022 ; pip install .'` in the solaar directory.
 (The umask is needed so that the created files and directories can be read and executed by everyone.)
+This will also install the udev rule and the Solaar autostart desktop file.
 Then solaar can be run as /usr/local/bin/solaar.

 [pip]: https://en.wikipedia.org/wiki/Pip_(package_manager)

+### Running Solaar at Startup

+Solaar is run automatically at user login using a desktop file, which may have been installed at `/etc/xdg/autostart/solaar.desktop`.
+If you manually install Solaar you may need to modify this automatic starting of Solaar.

+### Using PyPI

+As an alternative to downloading and installing you can install a recent release (but not the current git version) of Solaar from PyPI.
+Just run `pip install --user solaar` or `sudo pip install solaar`.
+The `--user` install will not install the Solaar udev rule or the Solaar autostart file.